 What is Review Generation?

-Review generation is the systematic process of encouraging satisfied customers to leave online reviews, building a steady flow of fresh, positive feedback across review platforms.
+Review generation is the systematic process of encouraging satisfied customers to leave online reviews, building a steady flow of fresh, positive feedback.

 What is Review Generation?

-Review generation is the proactive practice of asking customers to leave reviews on Google, Yelp, and other platforms through structured outreach — emails, texts, in-person requests, or automated follow-ups.
+Review generation is the proactive practice of asking customers to leave reviews on Google, Yelp, and other platforms through structured outreach.
+Emails, texts, in-person requests, or automated follow-ups.

 Left to their own devices, most happy customers don’t leave reviews.
 They move on with their day.
 Unhappy customers, on the other hand, are more motivated to share their experience.
 Without active generation, your review profile skews negative by default.

 BrightLocal research shows that 60% of customers will leave a review when asked.
 That number drops to under 5% when not asked.
-The difference between a business with 50 reviews and one with 250 is usually just a process — not better service.
+The difference between a business with 50 reviews and one with 250 is usually just a process.
+Not better service.

 Why Does Review Generation Matter?